 As you would expect, the web filtering is one area where Norton Family Premier really shines.
 Support for Windows monitoring on top of iOS and Android will be compelling for parents of older children who use more than just a tablet or smartphone.
 Be aware that there's no software for the Mac, though.

 The iOS version is definitely the weak point for Norton Family Premier, but that's almost uniformly the case for parental-control apps, due to Apple's tight control of its mobile operating system.
-We recommend Zift for iOS users, but for large families that use Android and Windows exclusively, Norton Family Premier will be well worth it.
+We recommend Net Nanny (formerly Zift) for iOS users, but for large families that use Android and Windows exclusively, Norton Family Premier will be well worth it.

 Costs and What's Covered

 Norton Family Premier dropped the free tier of its service in early 2018 and moved to a strictly paid option that costs $49.99 per year.
 This covers an unlimited number of devices and child accounts, so for larger families, it's a good deal.

 If you happen to also be in the market for an antivirus solution, Norton Security Premium includes a subscription to Norton Family Premier and is $54.99 for the first year and $109.99 thereafter.

 Norton Family Premier has monitoring software for Android (4.0 Ice Cream Sandwich and up), iOS (9 and up) and Windows (XP with SP3 and up).
 The parental software is available for Android and Windows, but not iOS.
 Macs are not supported at all, except for accessing the web interface.

 We tested Norton Family Premier on a Google Pixel 2XL running Android 9.0 (Pie), an iPhone 7 Plus and an iPad Air 2.
 Web access was done on a 15-inch 2017 MacBook Pro running MacOS 10.13.6 and Windows 10.